qunitjs/qtap/ARCHITECTURE.md

   Downside:
   - Gap in error telemetry between the browser and page starting to load, and potentially miss the first few test results, until your script is injected.
 Or, yield control over when the tests begin to the test runner.
   - Puppeteer offers a Chrome-only `Page.evaluateOnNewDocument` method which promises to run before other scripts, but, the standard WebDriver protocol has no such capability yet.
-  - For true cross-browser testing we'd want to incldue cloud browsers like BrowserStack and SauceLabs, where there are even fewer capabilities.
+  - For true cross-browser testing we'd want to include cloud browsers like BrowserStack and SauceLabs, where there are even fewer capabilities.

   **Page-side script injection**

   This means the end-user has to modify the page in some way.
 Or, the test runner introduces a mandatory proxy that modifies the page on-demand.

   This has the benefit of requiring no control over the browser process.
-The only responsiblity of a browser launcher is to navigate to a single URL.
+The only responsibility of a browser launcher is to navigate to a single URL.

 ### Approach taken

 * **HTML-first**.
 The HTML file is yours, and you can open and debug it directly in any browser, using familiar and fully capable devtools in that browser.
 If we generate it automatically from a one or more JavaScript file names (e.g. wildcards or glob patterns), then we'll save the file to the current working directory for transparency and ease of debugging.

 * **Minimal proxy**.
 The HTML file is served from an automatically started web server.
 References to relative and absolute paths work correctly, by using a `<base>` tag pointing back to the original URL.
-This means no proxies have to be configured by the user, no other requests have to be proxied by us, and thus no conflicts or abmiguities can arise between paths in end-user code, and paths for the test runner.
+This means no proxies have to be configured by the user, no other requests have to be proxied by us, and thus no conflicts or ambiguities can arise between paths in end-user code, and paths for the test runner.

   This means we need only 1 web server, which can both serve the HTML test file, and receive test results.